wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/overview-ransomware.md

 ## The growth of ransomware as an industry

 As the internet has become more accessible, so the potential for installing ransomware has also increased.
-However the problem isn't new—it started when computers were first being used.
+However the problem isn't new—it started when computers were first used.

 ### 1989 – AIDS Trojan